 Or any side effect of this force F?

 Note that, there is no friction between the surfaces of m1 and m2.

 Ok, so you have your answers!
 Let’s check.

 1)The force F is horizontal and it doesn’t have any nonzero component towards the block m2.

 (component of F towards m2= F cos90 = 0)

-So only m1 gets a force applied on it in this case.
+So only m1 gets a force applied to it in this case.

 Acceleration of m1 is: a = F/m1.

-Now m1 will move on m2 towards right with this acceleration.
+Now, m1 will move on m2 towards the right with this acceleration.

-m2 doesn’t change is static condition as it doesn’t face any external force.
+m2 doesn’t change in a static condition as it doesn’t face any external force.
 It’s as per Newton’s first law and this is an example of Inertia of Rest.